wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 </Configure>
 ```

 You do not have to crack open your WAR to secure it with keycloak.
 Instead create the jetty-web.xml file in your webapps directory with the name of yourwar.xml.
 Jetty should pick it up.
-In this mode, youâ€™ll have to declare keycloak.json configuration directly within the xml file.
+In this mode, you¡¯ll have to declare keycloak.json configuration directly within the xml file.

 Finally you must specify both a `login-config` and use standard servlet security to specify role-base constraints on your URLs.
-Hereâ€™s an example:
+Here¡¯s an example:

 ```
 <web-app xmlns="http://java.sun.com/xml/ns/javaee"